 2. Bamboo Reduces Pressure on Forest Resources

 Bamboo is the world’s fastest growing plant.
-As a result, it’s ready to be harvested annually and sustainably after four to five years.
+As a result, it’s ready to be harvested annually and sustainably after approximately 4 years.
 Typical hardwood takes many years longer to mature and can be harvested only once!
 Once harvested, bamboo can produce a vast range of sustainable goods including straws, textiles, furniture, construction, tissue and paper products.

 3. Bamboo Helps Farmers Adapt to Climate Change

 Climate change is causing new growing conditions.
 As a result, farmers have to adapt their management and harvesting practices.
 Bamboo’s rapid growth allow frequent harvesting, which means less exposure to disaster.

 4. Bamboo Restores Degraded Land